 Nationally and at the county level the impact and significance of the wars can hardly be over-stated: the conflict involved our ancestors fighting one another, on and off, for a period of nine years; almost every part of Lancashire witnessed warfare of some kind at one time or another, and several towns in particular saw bloody sieges and at least one episode characterised as a massacre.
-Nationally the wars resulted in the execution of the king; in 1651 the Earl of Derby himself was executed in Bolton in large measure because he had taken a leading part in the so-called massacre in that town in 1644.
+Nationally the wars resulted in the execution of the king; in 1651 the Earl of Derby was executed in Bolton because he had taken a leading part in the so-called massacre in that town in 1644.

 - Author: Stephen Bull